Elizabeth Georgeson

-Elizabeth Helen MacLeod Georgeson (born July 1895) was the first woman to graduate in engineering at a Scottish university – the University of Edinburgh.
+Jessie Helen Elizabeth Lilian MacLeod Georgeson (9 July 1895 – 1 Oct 1977) was a Scottish engineer who was the first woman to graduate in engineering at a Scottish university, the University of Edinburgh.

 Education

-She was born in the West End of Glasgow in July 1895.
-Her father, Frederick Hugh Georgeson, was a Minister of the United Free Church, so the family later moved to Edinburgh where she undertook her secondary education at Canaan Park College.
+Georgeson was born in Kelvinside, Glasgow in 1895 to Frederick Hugh Georgeson and Elizabeth Sarah Mackenzie.
+Her father was a Minister of the United Free Church, so the family later moved to Edinburgh, where she undertook her secondary education at Canaan Park College.

 Georgeson was 21 when she began her career at the University of Edinburgh in 1916, over the age of majority and legally an adult, so able to make her own decisions about her education.
-She may have benefited from the fact that during the First World War many women were able to take on new roles, and access fields such as engineering.
+She may have benefited from the fact that during the First World War, many women were able to take on new roles, and access fields such as engineering.

 Georgeson graduated with a BSc in engineering in July 1919.
 She also achieved a 1st class certificate of merit in mechanical engineering and 2nd class certificates in junior engineering labs and engineering fieldwork.